 The WBS is a means of organizing system development activities based on system and product decompositions.
 It is a product-oriented family tree composed of hardware, software, services, data, and facilities, which result from systems engineering efforts during the development and production of the system and its components, and which completely defines the program.
 The WBS is prepared from both the physical and system architectures and identifies all necessary products and services needed for the system.
 This top-down structure provides a continuity of flow down for all tasks.
 Enough levels must be provided to properly define work packages for cost and schedule control purposes.

-The first three Work Breakdown Structure Levels are organized as:
+The first three Work Breakdown Structure (WBS) Levels are organized as:

 - Level 1: Overall System